Mazi-John/Medicare-Part-D-Prescriber-2023-Cost-Per-Claim-Analysis-/README.md

 ## DATA SOURCE AND STRUCTURE
 The CMS Part D 2023 dataset consists of a table of 1,380,665 rows and 85 columns of claims data aggregated by prescriber npi.
+In other words, each represents a prescriber with a unique prescriber npi.
 A detailed data processing documentation is provided in this [data_processing_walkthrough](data_processing_walkthrough.md) link.